-Fundamental analysis is a way of looking at the forex market by analyzing economic, social, and political forces that may affect the supply and demand of an asset.
+Fundamental analysis is a way of looking at the forex market by analyzing economic, social, and political forces that may affect currency prices.

-In other words, you have to look at different factors to determine whose economy is rockin’ like a Taylor Swift song, and whose economy sucks.
+In other words, you have to look at different factors to determine whose economy is rockin’ like a BLACKPINK song, and whose economy sucks.

-You have to understand the reasons of why and how certain events like an increase in the unemployment rate affects a country’s economy and monetary policy which ultimately, affects the level of demand for its currency.
+You have to understand the reasons why and how certain events like an increase in the unemployment rate affect a country’s economy and monetary policy which ultimately, affects the level of demand for its currency.

-The idea behind this type of analysis is that if a country’s current or future economic outlook is good, their currency should strengthen.
+The idea behind this type of analysis is that if a country’s current or future economic outlook is good, its currency should strengthen.

 The better shape a country’s economy is, the more foreign businesses and investors will invest in that country.
 This results in the need to purchase that country’s currency to obtain those assets.